Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 **V 0.7**

-- Completely overhauled undervolting and fixed all prior issues; values are now applied on every wake from sleep
+- Completely overhauled undervolting and fixed all issues; values are now applied on every wake from sleep
 - Tested bluetooth functionality and found it works perfectly with a bluetooth speaker
 - Revised my own, in-depth guide about the lengthy process of undervolting a hackintosh (see "misc" folder)